 Select Build> Wall> Straight Interior Wall from the menu, then click and drag two interior walls along the ceiling break lines.

-It's easiest to draw them near the ceiling lines, then move them into position after their drawn.
+It's easiest to draw them near the ceiling lines, then move them into position after they are drawn.

 If you want, you can create a custom wall type with sheetrock on only one side if the rooms with the low ceilings are to be unfinished.

 Select each of these two interior walls and click the Open Object edit button.
 On the Roof panel of the Wall Specification dialog, select Knee Wall to specify these walls as knee walls.

 Next, click the Select Objects button, then click in one of the rooms with a low, sloped ceiling and click the Open Object edit button.

 On the General panel of the Room Specification dialog, select Attic from the Room Type drop-down list.